 And that, is it.
 I think that will see me through just about any eventuality, cities to country, mountains to beach.

-Famous last words, I know a few more essentials will find their way into my 60L backpack.
+Famous last words, I know a few more travel essentials will find their way into my 60L backpack.
 Really, whatever you need, or want, you can buy, so I’m going to start with a light pack and progressively make it heavier.
-It always happens, I love all my hippy, ethnic, gear and pick something up in just about every country, I’ll be on the lookout for some lighter trousers, I just can’t find anything here.
-Things will wear out as we go, I give the jeans 6 months.
+It always happens.
+I love all my hippy, ethnic, gear and pick something up in just about every country, I’ll be on the lookout for some lighter trousers, I just can’t find anything here.
+Things will wear out as we go.
+I give the jeans 6 months.

 I’m expecting a few comments on this one, a lot of people will think I’m certifiably insane for living in flip flops and jeans, but I’ve lived it for the last 5 years, it works for me.
 This post came about because I read Annie’s packing post this morning.
 If you want to see how to pack like a lady, click through to her site.
 It’s not me, it’s never gonna happen, I’m sticking with jeans!